 4. Top vs. Other

 It may sound surprising, but increasing your bids is not always a good solution.
-Some products may perform much better, when they are not shown at the top of search results.
+That could just end up as wasted ad spend.
+Interestingly, some products may perform much better when they aren’t shown at the top of search results.

 5. Find your winners and losers

+Some of your products are going to perform better than others.
+This is really valuable information to have about your ads so that you can make adjustments accordingly.
 ‘Winners’ are products or product groups that bring you many transactions.
 ‘Losers’ provide you with many visits, but no transactions.
 You probably want to sell your products, not just show them, especially since you have to pay for every single click.

 If you are searching among individual products (item IDs), it is a good idea to customize columns and reflect the structure of your campaign (add product type, brand etc. to your columns).
 This way you will know which product group you should modify to set separate bids for winners and losers.